2:i undergraduate degree (or equivalent) in a related subject

-The Warwick History Department is recognised internationally as a centre for innovative and influential research and is consistently ranked among the best history departments in the UK.
-The MA in the History of Medicine aims to introduce students to the advanced study of the history of medicine, and to equip them with the conceptual and practical skills to carry out independent historical research in this field.
-The students on the MA are encouraged to engage with a range of concepts, and to place developments within medical theory and practice in a broad social and cultural framework.
+The MA in the History of Medicine aims to introduce you to the advanced study of the history of medicine, and to equip you with the conceptual and practical skills to carry out independent historical research in this field.
+You are encouraged to engage with a range of concepts, and to place developments within medical theory and practice in a broad social and cultural framework.

 Information for international students

 For guidance on English language requirements, please visit this page: www2.warwick.ac.uk/study/undergraduate/apply/language